Adiaharoni55/Computaional_Analysis_SEM/README.md

 ## Goal

-To build a robust computational pipeline that combines AI-based segmentation with image processing for accurate and interpretable analysis of bacterial morphology in SEM images.
+To build a robust computational pipeline that combines AI-based segmentation with image processing for accurate and interpretable analysis of bacterial morphology and biofilm matrix structure in SEM images.

 ---